IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/reduction.rst

 Example 1
 ~~~~~~~~~

-This example demonstrates a summation reduction operation on a one-dimensional
+This example demonstrates a summation reduction on a one-dimensional array.
-array.

 Full example can be found at ``numba_dppy/examples/sum_reduction.py``.